-When I went off to college, my parents agreed to cover my tuition.
-But if I wanted to live out on my own, I had to cover my rent, food, books, and bills.
+When I went to college, my parents agreed to cover my tuition.
+But I had to cover my rent, food, books, and bills if I wanted to live out on my own.
 My parents, of course, gave me the option to live at home rent-free, but what college student wants to live at home when they can be out on their own?!

-Needless to say, working was not an option for me.
-Even if I had decided to stay at home with my parents, I was still responsible for gas, car insurance, and college textbooks – which are expensive!
+Needless to say, I had to work.
+Even if I had decided to live at home with my parents, I was still responsible for gas, car insurance, and college textbooks – which are expensive!

-Luckily, I fell into waiting tables (I applied for a hostess position, but was hired on as a waitress) which worked out great.
-I made good money, and my schedule was flexible.
+Luckily, I fell into waiting tables, which worked out great.
+I made good money, and there was lots of flexibility in scheduling.
 While I had my scheduled shifts, if I needed to make more money, I could pick up an extra shift, and if I needed more time to study, I could try and get my shift covered.
 I ended up waiting tables for nine years while I got my two degrees.

 If you’re a college student and you’re looking for a flexible, part-time, or online gig, there are a lot of options available to you, and you don’t have to wait tables, although it is a good option.